11 Ways to Eat Smaller Portions to Lose Weight

 11. Practice Mindful Eating

 Mindful eating is increasing in popularity for weight loss and portion control.
-Instead of focusing on the quantity of food, mindfulness promotes listing to the body's natural hunger and satiety cues.
+Instead of focusing on the quantity of food, mindfulness promotes listening to the body's natural hunger and satiety cues.

 The practice also encompasses an "all-foods-fit" approach, meaning you can enjoy that scoop of ice cream!
 Tips for mindful eating include the following: